 - Celebratory feelings.

-How to Avoid Triggers
+How To Avoid Triggers

 - Accountability – Have someone in your support group that can act as an accountability partner.
 This is someone you can call when you are struggling with a trigger or even when you think you may soon be facing one.
 The accountability partner can talk you through the situation and help you refocus on the present and your future.

-- Learn relaxation techniques – Whether its meditation, yoga, or just controlled breathing, learning one of these methods can help you re-center yourself when you are facing potential danger.
+- Learn relaxation techniques – Whether it’s meditation, yoga, or just controlled breathing, learning one of these methods can help you re-center yourself when you are facing potential danger.

 - Engage thought-stopping tools – Call someone in your support group, do a puzzle, or engage in conversation with someone nearby if you must.

 - Be assertive – You know what your triggers are.
 If you find yourself in a situation or at a location that you know will be a trigger for you, then leave or change the situation or circumstance.
-Don’t be afraid to walk away and never be afraid to ask for help.
+Don’t be afraid to walk away; never be afraid to ask for help.

 - Exercise – Engaging yourself in an exercise routine is sure to help with triggers.
 For one, you are getting healthy and will be more likely to want to remain healthy.
 And two, exercise releases endorphins that can relax your mind and pull it away from your triggers.
 All exercise is great, but having something you can do on the fly would be the most convenient for these trigger situations – i.e. running, briskly walking, bicycling, swimming.

 All in all, the choice is yours.
-You have learned so many skills and the real world is your chance to put them to work.
+You have learned so many skills, and the real world is your chance to put them to work.
 Know your triggers and know how to fight them.
 Dig out that ninja gear – you may need it!
-You can only overcome if you are prepared!
+You can only overcome this if you are prepared!